 What if you are in an accident with a driver without insurance?
-Or your automobile accident and have suffered very severe injuries, and the driver of the vehicle responsible for the accident has only minimum insurance policy?
+Or your automobile accident and have suffered very severe injuries, and the driver of the vehicle responsible for the accident has only a minimum insurance policy?

 In Texas, you must be offered uninsured and underinsured motorist coverage insurance by your insurance company.
 Purchasing such coverage is recommended in Texas.
 The reason we recommend you buy underinsured and UIM coverage is because the odds of getting into an accident with someone with no insurance or in a more severe crash with someone who only maintains a minimum policy are significant.

 Texas Uninsured / Underinsured Insurance Claims.

 If you are involved in an accident with someone not covered by car insurance, you might discover it at the scene of the crash.
 Sometimes, the driver will tell the police they don’t have coverage and be ticketed for no insurance.
 Other times the at-fault driver will produce an insurance certificate, but you later discover that the coverage had lapsed.

 Underinsured Motorist (UIM) coverage applied when the driver of the at-fault vehicle did not have sufficient liability coverage for you all of your damages.
 UIM stacks on top of the at-fault driver’s liability coverage up to your losses but never above the UIM policy limits.
-Here are three types of coverage you want to consider in Texas.
+There are two optional types of coverage you want to consider in Texas.
 They are UM and PIP.

 Passengers can use UIM coverage on their own vehicle and also UIM coverage for the driver of the car they are a passenger in unless all vehicles are under the same policy.